 Homepractice is required throughout the school year.
 There is a separate tuition and registration fee and any instrument fee necessary.
 Paul Effman Music Service provides the band program.
 Registration is now available online: pemusic.com/join.
 (Kinder parents may need to call to register).
-Registration is due on August 25th.
+Registration is due on August 20th.

-Please see the registration form for more information.
+Please see the registration form.